-St Andrews has an active Lay Eucharistic Visitor (LEV) ministry, so if you would be interested in carrying the Eucharist to our homebound parishioners please look into this ministry by contacting The Rev Deacon John Gaskill.
+St Andrews has an active Lay Eucharistic Visitor (LEV) ministry, so if you would be interested in carrying the Eucharist to our homebound parishioners please look into this ministry by contacting Rev. John Pollock.

 The Altar Guild prepares the altar before and after all services.
 Guild members care for all linens, silver, wood, and brass.
 The Altar Guild is made up of teams that rotate weekly on a regular basis.
-Anyone interested in working with this group should contact Karen Westbrook.
+Anyone interested in working with this group should contact Willa Dickens.

 Music takes a place of great importance in the life of St. Andrew’s.
-Congregational singing, the cornerstone of music in our worship, is supported robust organ accompaniment and by choral ensembles, all of various levels of skill, ages, and dedication.
-St. Andrew’s is also the home of the private Crystal Coast Music Foundation, a foundation supporting a culture of musical integrity in the region.
+Congregational singing, the cornerstone of music in our worship, is supported robust organ accompaniment and by joyful singing from various levels of skill, ages, and dedication.